SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 osTicket has none

-Slack + Sentry intake
+Slack + error-tracker intake

 vs email and web forms